 West Point generals who took some pleasure in denouncing that Jew Franklin D. Rosenfeld who had got us into the war on the wrong side.
 We ought to be fighting the Commies not Hitler.
 But then FDR was not only a kike, he was sick in the head -- and not from polio but from syphilis.
 Anyway, everything could be straightened out -- with just one infantry brigade they would surround the White House, the Capitol, remove the Jew ...So, as you can see, Obama is not the only President to have been denounced in such terms.
 The kind of anti-Semitism described above is not dead yet, it's still alive on the Web and elsewhere, but for the most part its sentiments and rhetoric have been transferred to Muslims.

 Of the other presidents in the meme, Dwight Eisenhower has been accused of being of Jewish descent, but on this level, who hasn't?
 Robert Welch, the founder of the John Birch Society, claimed that Eisenhower was "'a dedicated, conscious agent of the Communist conspiracy, and that the government of the United States was 'under operational control of the Communist party.'
 It was, he said in the summer of 1961, '50-70 percent' Communist-controlled."
 But by that time the new Right wing, people like William Buckley, were anxious to establish themselves as sane, rational extremists, so they attacked Welch.
-He held a place somewhere in the American political imaginary comparable to that of the Westboro Christian Church: such extreme, virulent nutjobs that less extreme, slightly less virulent nutjobs could use him to make themselves look more moderate.
+He held a place somewhere in the American political imaginary comparable to that of the Westboro Christian Church: such an extreme, virulent nutjob that less extreme, slightly less virulent nutjobs could use him to make themselves look more moderate.
 In this period, Red-baiting was standard political procedure, and Richard Nixon built his career on it.
 But again, Obama is neither the first nor the only American President to have been the target of such smears.

 As for Ronald Reagan, he was a right-wing Red-baiter himself.
 His political support came from the same part of the political spectrum whose rightward margins were defined by groups like the Birch Society, though he too used the Birchers as an extreme to make himself look more moderate.
 Democrats called Reagan an extremist, which was true for what little the label is worth.
 But Dwight D. Eisenhower endorsed him for the governorship of California.
 In any case, nobody was going to call Reagan a Red, or a Jew (hell, he bought a house under a "racial covenant" to keep it out of Jews' hands), or un-American; like Nixon, he was the one who did that to other politicians.

 Reagan, then, is the one President listed of whom this meme's claim is true.
 Whoever came up with it is evidently very ignorant of twentieth-century American political history.
 But history isn't really its purpose, is it?
-It's primarily another case of liberals crying "Oh, how can you say such awful things?" to right-wing smears, instead of buckling down, doing their homework, and fighting back in an informed, halfway rational way.
+It's primarily another case of liberals crying "Oh, how can you say such awful things?" in response to right-wing smears, instead of buckling down, doing their homework, and fighting back in an informed, halfway rational way.

 One more bit about Father Coughlin: the New Republic writer I quoted above discusses Coughlin's 1938 defense of Kristallnacht, the massive, organized Nazi attack on German Jews that outraged many people around the world:

 Coughlin argued ... that the atrocity was merely a “defense mechanism against communism,” which was the product of “atheistic Jews.”
 He sneered at the attendant publicity, “attributable to the fact that Jews, through their native ability, have risen to such high places in radio and in press and in finance.”As rhetoric, this is very similar to defenses of Israel's current attack on Gaza (now ended by a truce and ceasefire).
 The "defense mechanism" should be obvious enough, but I've also seen numerous defenders of Israel claim that critics of the attack have been "brainwashed by the media" -- which is funny when you consider that the US corporate media have been uniformly supportive of Israel, now as always.
 Am I comparing Israel to the Nazis?
-No; I'm comparing them to the Roman Catholic Church.
+No; I'm comparing Israel to the Roman Catholic Church.